KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ##### Initial Solution (LeNet-5)

 My initial solution to the problem involved a LeNet-5 architecture applied to normalized (0.0 to 1.0 pixel values) gray scaled (32x32x1) images.
 This resulted in an accuracy of 89% on the validation set.
 To increase accuracy, I initially chose to randomly rotate 25% of the training images by a multiple of 90 degrees.
 Adding random rotations resulted in an 82% accuracy on the validation set.
 This could be beneficial if the input images are expected to contain traffic signs at a large range of angles, but data visualizations of the testing and validation sets show that this is not the case.
-Also, traffic signs that depict turning in one direction and are now pointing to the opposite direction could be one cause of the reduction in accuracy.
+Also, traffic signs that depict turning in one direction and are rotated 180 degrees in the opposite direction could be one cause of the reduction in accuracy.

 ##### Solution 2 (SimpNet)

 I decided to rewrite my model to follow the SimpNet architecture described in [this](https://arxiv.org/pdf/1802.06205.pdf) paper.
 The paper presents a deep convolusional network that uses less parameters and operations while still empirically achieving state-of-the-art on standard data sets (i.e. MNST).
 They discussed the benefits of max-pooling over strided convolutions, they proposed "SAF-pooling" (essentially max-pooling followed by dropout), and why not to use 1x1 convolutions or fully connected layers in the beginning of an architecture.
-Unfortunately, my implementation resulted in a model with so many layers and parameters that I was unable to run the model on my puny laptop...
+Unfortunately, this 'minimal' solution resulted in a model with so many layers and parameters that I was unable to run the model on my puny laptop.
+This could be a result of my incorrect implementation, and I may possibly revisit this in the future.

 ##### Solution 3 (Augmenting the Data Set)

-Moving forward, I reverted back to the LeNet architecture and prioritized the data itself.
+Moving forward, I reverted back to the LeNet architecture and decided to prioritize the data itself.
 I changed the way I was normalizing my data so that it would have a mean closer to zero (1.0 to 0.32).
 Then, I generated new data from preexisting data based on which classifier bins were below the mean bin size.
 This resulted in my lowering the variance of my data by 56% and improving my validation set accuracy to 92.8%.

 ##### Solution 4 (Multi-Scale Convolusional Neural Network)